Lancaster: 717-208-6599 Wyomissing: 484-987-7116

 More comprehensive than an a traditional educational evaluation, including only standard IQ and academic achievement testing, and/or behavioral rating scales, neuropsychological evaluations involve a series of tests that examine the many thinking skills that affect learning, social interactions, and other behaviors.
 We look at the child's abilities as they relate to attention and executive functioning, which includes the ability to plan, organize, strategize, pay attention to details, and maintain attention over time.

-Additionally, Dr. Lucas looks at the development of the child's visual perceptual processing to investigate how well they understanding how objects are relate to each other in space, which is especially important for success in math and science.
+Additionally, our psychologists look at the development of the child's visual perceptual processing to investigate how well they understanding how objects are relate to each other in space, which is especially important for success in math and science.

 Assessment of language processing abilities shows us how well a child may be carrying out a variety of classroom activities, such as following instructions, reading, writing and successfully interaction with others.
-Dr. Lucas looks at memory and learning skills to better understand how different kinds of new information is processed and stored by the brain, and later recalled.
+Our psychologists look at memory and learning skills to better understand how different kinds of new information is processed and stored by the brain, and later recalled.